 If you yearn for the adventure of the open water and live for summer days spent on the lake, owning a boat might be the key to living out your nautical dreams.
 Ask any boat owner — there are few things better than being able to get out on the water whenever you’d like.

-Buying a boat is a big decision, and making a purchase without doing your research can deprive you of the boating joy you crave!
-And perhaps more importantly, it can hurt financially, too.
-But with the right research, you can make an informed decision that’ll pay off for years to come.
+Buying a boat is a big decision, and making a purchase without consulting a guide to buying a boat can deprive you of the boating joy you crave and hurt financially, too.
+With the right research, you can make an informed decision that’ll pay off for years to come.

 Check out our tips for empowering yourself to take on all aspects of boat ownership.